North East Open Studios 2025 13th – 21st September Sign Up Here

 Artist statement

-My work is mostly inspired by Sacred Art, as seen in the traditional Orthodox icons and the work of the great classics of Medieval and Renaissance art.
-This particular icon is recreated in tempera and pure gold leaf, in the same techniques used by 15th century Siena-school artists.
-The gold border is richly decorated and highlighted with cold enamel paints.
+My work is inspired by Sacred Art, as seen in traditional Byzantine Icons and the great classical masters of Medieval and Renaissance Art.
+This particular work is a recreation in egg-tempera and pure gold leaf, in the same techniques used in the 15th century.
+To utilise the reflected light effect of the gold, I painted partly on the gold - lustre technique.

 Extended Bio